BoT-SORT: Robust Associations Multi-Pedestrian Tracking: Experiments

-\textbf{Implementation details.} All the experiments are implemented using PyTorch and run on a desktop with 11th Gen Intel(R) Core(TM) i9-11900F @ 2.50GHz and NVIDIA GeForce RTX 3060 GPU.
+\textbf{Implementation details.} All the experiments were implemented using PyTorch and ran on a desktop with 11th Gen Intel(R) Core(TM) i9-11900F @ 2.50GHz and NVIDIA GeForce RTX 3060 GPU.
 For fair comparisons, we directly apply the publicly available detector of YOLOX \cite{ge2021yolox}, trained by ~\cite{zhang2021bytetrack} for MOT17, MOT20, and ablation study on MOT17.
 For the feature extractor, we trained FastReID's~\cite{he2020fastreid} SBS-50 model for MOT17 and MOT20 with their default training strategy, for 60 epochs.
 While we trained on the first half of each sequence and tested on the rest.
-The same trackers parameters were used throughout the experiments.
-The default detection score threshold $\tau$ is 0.6, unless otherwise specified.
-In the linear assignment step, if the detection and the tracklet similarity are smaller than 0.2, the matching will be rejected.
-For the lost tracklets, we keep them for 30 frames in case it appears again.
-Linear tracklet interpolation, with a max interval of 20, is performed to compensate for in-perfections in the ground truth, as in \cite{zhang2021bytetrack}.
+The same tracker parameters were used throughout the experiments.
+The default detection score threshold $\tau$ was 0.6, unless otherwise specified.
+In the linear assignment step, if the detection and the tracklet similarity were smaller than 0.2, the matching was rejected.
+For the lost tracklets, we kept them for 30 frames in case it appeared again.
+Linear tracklet interpolation, with a max interval of 20, was performed to compensate for in-perfections in the ground truth, as in \cite{zhang2021bytetrack}.